Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 Just as any Dolibarr's module, just unzip the contents of this package inside your dolibarr's folder (you should be asked to overwrite some files if done right).

 ===== HOW TO ADD THE SUPPORT OF A NEW MODULE =====

+== NEW WAY (simpler)

+0/ Preliminary work
+You will need 3 things here: the module's table name, the module's context and the module's trigger action(s).

+To get these informations, you can take a look inside the code of the module's files you want to implement:
+* module's context: search for "callHooks(" without the quotes or take a look at the wiki: http://wiki.dolibarr.org/index.php/Hooks_system or you can get it by printing it in the /htdocs/customfields/class/actions_customfields.class.php by adding print_r($parameters) and search for $parameters->context
+* module's trigger actions: search for "run_triggers(" or take a look at the wiki: http://wiki.dolibarr.org/index.php/Triggers#List_of_known_triggers_actions
+* module's table name: either find it by yourself in the database (looks like llx_themodulename) or by printing it in actions_customfields.class.php by adding print_r($parameters) and search for $parameters->table_element

+1/ With these values, edit the config file (/htdocs/customfields/conf/conf_customfields.lib.php), particularly the $modulesarray and $triggersarray variables:

+A- Add the context and module's table name in the modulesarray:
+$modulesarray = array("invoicecard"=>"facture",
+                                            "propalcard"=>"propal",
+                                            "productcard"=>"product",
+                                            "ordercard"=>"commande",
+											"yourmodulecontext"=>"yourmoduletablename"); // Edit me to add the support of another module - NOTE: Lowercase only!

+B- Add the triggers (there can be several triggers):
+$triggersarray = array("order_create"=>"commande",
+						"yourmoduletriggeraction1"=>"yourmoduletablename",
+						"yourmoduletriggeraction2"=>"yourmoduletablename");

+Note: generally you will be looking to implement the _CREATE and _PREBUILDDOC actions.

+Done, now the module should be supported.
+If not, try the following:

+- Try the 6th step of the OLD WAY (adding the generic POST datas).
+- If that doesn't work out, try to implement the support via the old way (which should work all the time for any case).

+== OLD WAY (still supported and more customizable but more complicated)

 We will take as an example the way propal module support was added :